The Rise and Fall of ENSO in a Warming World: Insights from a Lag-Linear Model: Simple Predictors of ENSO Variability

+This expression agrees well with a wide range of simulation results (Fig. \ref{Fig:LagLinearPredictionsFigure}b.i), and tells us that peak ENSO variability increases with warming amplitude and warming speed relative to the constant timescale $t_{\mathrm{lag}}$.
+The peak is predicted to occur at $t_0+t_{\mathrm{lag}}/2$, or half a subtropical cell timescale after the time of maximum warming.
+We use a different form of GMST trajectory in the case of abrupt warming, but the system can still be solved analytically and the physical insights remain robust (see Supplementary Text 4).

+The equilibrium component ($\Delta \mathrm{M}_\mathrm{eq}$), meanwhile, alters peak ENSO variability according to the long-term response of ENSO strength to warming.
+Because $\Delta \overline{\mathrm{GMST}}$ is uniformly positive and increasing, the sign of the equilibrium component is constant and the same as that of $\alpha+\beta$.
+The sign of $\alpha+\beta$ also represents the predicted steady-state response of ENSO in a warmer climate; as $t\to\infty$, $\Delta \mathrm{M}_{\mathrm{ENSO}} \to (\alpha+\beta)\Delta T_{\infty}$ (as long as $\Delta \overline{\mathrm{GMST}}$ approaches a constant value).
+This means that if the model predicts less ENSO variability in warmer climates, i.e., $\alpha+\beta<0$, then $\Delta \mathrm{M}_{\mathrm{eq}}<0$ and peak ENSO variability will be shifted earlier and smaller.
+If, on the other hand, the model predicts more ENSO variability in warmer climates, then $\alpha+\beta>0$ and peak variability will be shifted later and larger.
+This heuristic, while simple, is very accurate across all simulations studied (Fig. \ref{Fig:LagLinearPredictionsFigure}b.i).

+The error function form of temperature trajectories allows for a full solution of peak time and magnitude (Supplementary Text 4), and the resulting predictions match simulated peaks well (Fig. \ref{Fig:LagLinearPredictionsFigure}b.ii, different temperature trajectory form used for abrupt warming simulations).
+The key non-dimensional parameters are a normalized warming amplitude ($\alpha \Delta T_{\infty}$), an inverse relative warming timescale ($t_\mathrm{lag}/\tau_W$), and a measure of the relative sensitivity of ENSO to surface and subsurface warming ($-\beta/\alpha$); this is discussed in Supplementary Text 4 and shown in Extended Data Fig. \ref{Fig:ED_Analytic}.

-More generally, Eq. \ref{eq:Lag-linear} and \ref{eq:TempEquation} together can predict how peak ENSO variability depends on warming timescale and amplitude (Fig. \ref{Fig:TimescaleFigure}d).
+The full solution can be used to predict quantitatively how peak ENSO variability depends on warming timescale and amplitude (Fig. \ref{Fig:LagLinearPredictionsFigure}c).
 Unsurprisingly, stronger warming scenarios (i.e., larger $\Delta T_{\infty}$) at a constant warming timescale lead to larger peak amplitudes.
-In fact, $\Delta \mathrm{M}_{\mathrm{ENSO}}$ is proportional to $\Delta T_{\infty}$ at all times (clear from substituting Eq. \ref{eq:TempEquation} into Eq. \ref{eq:Lag-linear}).
 Much more interestingly, peak ENSO amplitude also depends strongly on the warming timescale $\tau_W$; shorter timescales (faster emissions) lead to larger ENSO peaks even if the total emissions are the same.
-This explains the predictions from SSP2-4.5 and SSP3-7.0 in panel c; while SSP3-7.0 has significantly more warming ($\Delta T_{\infty}\sim$10 K vs. 3.5 K), the warming occurs over much longer ($\tau_W\sim$170 years vs. 80), so the peak ENSO amplitude is similar.
+This explains the predictions from SSP2-4.5 and SSP3-7.0 in panel a.i; while SSP3-7.0 has significantly more warming ($\Delta T_{\infty}\sim$4 K vs. 2.5 K), the warming occurs over a longer timescale ($\tau_W\sim$65 years vs. 50), so the peak ENSO amplitude is similar.
 Intuitively, if subsurface warming can keep pace with surface warming, then peak ENSO amplitude is limited, while if significant warming occurs suddenly, ENSO variability increases drastically.